-At 31 December 2014 construction in progress includes prepayments for property, plant and equipment of RUB 3,339,744 thousand (31 December 2013: RUB 4,536,816thousand).
+At 31 December 2015 construction in progress includes prepayments for property, plant and equipment of RUB 312,656 thousand (31 December 2014: RUB 3,339,744 thousand).

-The Group recognized impairment loss in respect of the suspended construction in progress in the amount of RUB 1,947,000 thousand and obsolete property, plant and equipment in the amount of RUB 14,579 thousand.
-Recoverable amount of the suspended project was estimated as the fair value of equipment yet to be delivered less cost to sell and comprised RUB 2,602,000 thousand.
+In 2014 the Group recognized impairment loss in respect of the suspended construction in progress in the amount of RUB 1,947,000 thousand and obsolete property, plant and equipment in the amount of RUB 14,579 thousand.
+As at 31 December 2014 recoverable amount of the suspended project was estimated as RUB 2,601,793 thousand.
+As a result of impairment recognized in 2015 (described below) additional impairment was allocated to this equipment, which was reclassified to Other Non-Current Assets (see Note 7).